anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 - User 01 can sign in during Windows OOBE.
 - The device can join Microsoft Entra ID.
 - The device can enroll into Microsoft Intune.
-- The Autopilot-enrolled device can receive future apps, policies, and security configurations from Intune.
+- The Autopilot-enrolled device can receive apps, policies, and security configurations from Intune.
+- Microsoft 365 Apps deployment can be validated after Autopilot enrollment.

 ## Lab Context